Build a Homelab server using an old laptop

 NAT Port Forwarding

-Because we used NAT networking when connecting to WIFI earlier, virtual machines in PVE are isolated from the physical network and cannot directly access services within the virtual machine via ip:port.
+Because we used NAT networking when connecting to WIFI earlier, the virtual machines in PVE and the physical network are isolated, making it impossible to directly access services in virtual machines via ip:port.

 If you want to access them directly via the local area network, you also need to configure iptables for port forwarding.